Stunning scenery, endurance-testing challenges and bonding time with fellow peddlers await you at Oklahoma’s top bicycling events!

 Put your speed to the test and race a train in Watonga or sign up for a six-day trip and bike your way through Oklahoma’s friendly small towns.
 From beginning bicyclists to road hardened warriors, there are plenty of Oklahoma biking events to appeal to everyone, so air up your tires and come along for the ride.

 Huge crowds, great courses and an ongoing street festival await you at the Tulsa Tough Ride & Race.
-This annual, three-day event offers something for all skill levels while showcasing three of Tulsa’s bustling districts: the Blue Dome District, the Brady Arts District and Riverside.
-The Blue Dome District race is held on the first night and takes riders down East 2nd Street by Arnie’s Bar, the Dilly Deli and over to Dwelling Spaces and El Guapo’s Mexican Cantina.
+This annual, three-day event offers something for all skill levels while showcasing three of Tulsa’s bustling districts: the Blue Dome District, the Tulsa Arts District and Riverside.
+The Blue Dome District race is held on the first night and takes riders down East 2nd Street by Arnie’s Bar, the Dilly Diner and El Guapo’s Mexican Cantina.
 This race is super fast as riders weave through crowded streets lined with cheering spectators, live music and tons of vendors.
 Events include the Men's Cat 3, Women’s Pro 1/2, Men’s 1/2 and Men's Pro 1.

 Strap on your helmet and hit the hills in southwest Oklahoma for the Dehydrator Bicycle Ride in Duncan.
 This 10- to 80-mile race is open to all ages and levels of athletic ability.
 This fun ride will take cyclists over rolling terrain through Stephens County and over the Waurika Lake Dam.
 Each recreational ride of 10, 25, 50, 62 and 80 miles will be clearly marked, and participants also receive route maps.
 Spectators and riders will be treated to a comfortable ride with well-placed stops every 10 miles that provide drinks, fruit and cookies.